 A burning sensation is a particular type of pain distinct from dull, stabbing, or aching pains.
-Often, a burning kind of pain is related to nerves, but there are many other potential causes.
+A burning kind of pain is often related to nerves, but there are many other potential causes.
 Injuries, natural wear and tear, infections, and autoimmune disorders all have the potential to cause nerve damage and pain.
 Many causes of a burning sensation have no cure, but treatments are helpful in controlling the pain.

 - Radiculopathy, or a pinched nerve in the spine, is a natural part of aging.
 It causes burning pain in some cases, but not all.

 - Cervical spondylosis is also a result of aging.
 Wear and tear on the neck bones and cartilage cause this condition and chronic neck pain.

 - Herniated disk occurs when a disk in the spine slips out of place.

 - Mononeuropathy is any damage to a single nerve or group of nerves.
 It causes pain in that part of the body.
 Examples include carpal tunnel syndrome, which causes pain in the wrist, ulnar nerve dysfunction, which causes pain in the arm, and sciatica, which affects a nerve running down the legs.

 - Peripheral neuropathy affects any peripheral nerve in the body and is a common source of pain.
 It’s most often caused by diabetes.
 When at least two nerves or areas are affected, as can happen in leprosy, it’s called mononeuritis multiplex.

 - Central pain syndrome refers to damage to the nerves in the central nervous system.
 There are many causes including tumors, epilepsy, spine damage, stroke, and Parkinson’s disease.

 - Neuralgia is burning pain along a nerve caused by irritation to that nerve.
 It can be caused by infections like shingles, chemical irritants, pressure from bones or tumors, trauma, or diabetes.